Fr. Roger J. Landry

 - That humility, obedience and trust lead to what God the Father does, as St. Paul describes in the second part of the hymn.
 Pope Benedict says, “The second movement, upwards, reveals the paschal glory of Christ, who manifests himself once more after death in the splendour of his divine majesty.
 The Father, who welcomed his Son’s act of obedience in the Incarnation and passion, now ‘exalts’ him in a supreme way, as the Greek text tells us.
 This exaltation is expressed not only through the enthronement at God’s right hand, but also with the conferral upon Christ of a ‘name which is above every name,’ … that of ‘Lord,’ of God himself.
 Indeed, the proclamation of faith, chorally intoned from Heaven, earth and the netherworld lying prostrate in adoration, is clear and explicit: ‘Jesus Christ is Lord.’ … The reference made to the scandal of the cross (cf. 1 Cor 1: 23), and even earlier to the true humanity of the Word made flesh (cf. Jn 1: 14), is interwoven with and culminates in the event of the Resurrection.
 The sacrificial obedience of the Son is followed by the glorifying response of the Father, to which adoration is united on the part of humanity and creation. … In the Son, the project of salvation reaches fulfilment and the faithful are invited, especially in the liturgy, to announce and to live the fruits [of salvation].
 This is the destination where the Christological hymn leads us, upon which for centuries the Church meditates, sings and considers as a guide of life: ‘Have this mind among yourselves, which was in Christ Jesus.’ … To learn to feel as Jesus felt; to conform our way of thinking, deciding and acting to the sentiments of Jesus.
 We will take up this path if we look to conform our sentiments to those of Jesus.
 Let us take up the right path.”

 - To put on the mind of Christ, to conform our way of thinking, deciding and acting to Jesus’, brings us to the Gospel in which Jesus discloses his mindset.
-In this part of St. Luke’s Gospel that we began on Saturday, Jesus has been sketching out for us the kingdom of God in the image of a banquet, using a dinner invitation he had accepted as the backdrop.
+In this part of St. Luke’s Gospel that we would have begun on Friday if we didn’t have the Solemnity of All Saints, Jesus has been sketching out for us the kingdom of God in the image of a banquet, using a dinner invitation he had accepted as the backdrop.
 He used it to talk about the meaning of the Sabbath, about where to sit humbly, about whom to invite and today about how to respond to his invitation.
 To understand what he sketches today, we have to grasp something about the way banquets were done in the ancient world.
 There were no email invites with cyberspatial RSVPs.
 They didn’t use a postal service.
 They used messengers.
 First, the emissaries were sent out to let people know of an upcoming banquet with a general sense that it would be ready in a day, or two, or several.
 The people got things ready in the meantime.
 Then when things were set the messengers went out again to invite people to come.
 In the parable today, we find the messengers going out that second time, to those who had already accepted the invitation to tell them, “Come, everything is now ready!”
 That’s when we get the excuses about work (land), novelty (five yoke of oxen) and family (wife), three good things that were taking the place of something more important.
 These were people who had accepted God’s invitation but then allowed other things to supplant that summons and commitment they had made to him.
 They asked to be excused.
 They didn’t appreciate what the invitation meant.
 The best analogy would be to someone who accepts an invitation today to come to dinner but then just doesn’t show after you’ve already prepared everything for him or her and when you call simply says a tepid, “Sorry, something else came up.”
 That’s the way, however, many of Jesus’ Jewish contemporaries were responding to the invitation to the banquet of the kingdom.
 So in the parable the king sends out his emissaries to invite the poor, blind, maimed and lame, those who are humbled by circumstances, those who never get invitations, and after that he sent the emissaries into the highways and hedgerows to try to persuade with all of their muster everyone else to come, because the reality that the King knew was either they would come to his banquet, meaning heaven, or remain outside forever.
 To put on the mind of Christ means, first, to accept his invitation, recognize the privilege of having been asked, and then come to the banquet.
 It means, second, to share his zeal for others’ coming, including those whom the world normally excludes.
 And third, it means to look at our relationship with him fundamentally as a banquet, as an occasion full of joy and celebration, even in the midst of difficulties, because he himself is with us.

 - St. Paul, in his beautiful hymn to Christ’s kenosis and exaltation, actually stopped short.
 As great as Jesus’ humility was in the incarnation and the crucifixion, it’s even greater in the Eucharist, when he becomes our food.
 But that’s how far he goes in order to help us to become humble with him so as to be exalted with him.
 At the beginning of today’s Gospel, someone said to Jesus, “Blessed is the one who will dine in the Kingdom of God.”
 Today Jesus has invited each of us to his paschal banquet on earth, so that thorough the liturgy of the word he might calibrate our mind to his and, despite the fact that we’re so often blind to his face, maimed to his touch and the touch of others, poor with respect to his grace, and lame in following his footsteps, he summons us all the same, wanting to transform us and send us out humbly as his messengers to invite everyone we meet to join us at this banquet, which is a foretaste to the unending dinner of heaven.
 “Blessed is the one who will dine in the Kingdom of God.”
 Indeed, blessed are those called to the Supper of the Lamb!
 Let us use our freedom today, having put on Christ’s attitude, to choose to respond to his invitation and then to go out transformed to help our country, conscious that our dignity as sons and daughters, friends and invitees of the King of Kings, is far more exalted than the office of President of the United States!